USA Banner

 Charter Service

-There is a Charter Rule exception for Qualified Human Service Organizations (QHSOs) that (1) are registered on the FTA website (updated biennially) or (2) receive funding from one of the sources listed in Appendix A - Federal Programs Providing Transportation Assistance.
-Recipients of FTA funds may provide service to clients of a QHSO without violating the Charter Rule.
+There is a Charter Rule exception for Qualified Human Service Organizations (QHSOs) that receive funding from one or more programs listed in the CCAM Program Inventory.
+Recipients of FTA funds may provide services to clients of QHSOs without violating the Charter Rule.
+Additionally, registration on FTA’s charter service website is no longer required for QHSOs that meet this funding criterion.

 Cost Sharing